Hey Nineteen: Music

 Walter Becker of Steely Dan described the band's music as "a whole new kind of bizarre concerto music" with the band "doing the very, very best contemporary disco-jazz-funk-space muzak with a reggae twist".
 In a generally negative review emphasizing this particular song's lyrical choices, Stewart Mason of AllMusic.com describes the song's melody as "lazy", with a "lackadaisical ultra-mellow drift", similarly addressing the song's arrangement, which he refers to as "possibly unconscious self-satire... [that] is so hermetically airtight and studiedly slick that it verges upon the mechanical".

 Charts

-"Hey Nineteen" peaked at number 10 on the Billboard Hot 100 chart in early 1981, number 11 on the Top Adult Contemporary charts through 1993, and, through 2022, its number 68 on the Billboard.com Hot R&B/Hip-Hop Songs chart.
-On the Hot 100 Billboard.com chart, with a run of 19 weeks, "Hey Nineteen" is tied with "Peg" and "Rikki Don't Lose That Number", for being Steely Dan's longest-running chart hit (their peak positions being 10th, 11th, and 4th, respectively).
+"Hey Nineteen" peaked at number 10 on the Billboard Hot 100 chart in early 1981, number 11 on the Top Adult Contemporary charts through 1993, and, through 2022, its number 68 on the Billboard Hot R&B/Hip-Hop Songs chart.
+On the Billboard Hot 100 chart, with a run of 19 weeks, "Hey Nineteen" is tied with "Peg" and "Rikki Don't Lose That Number" for being Steely Dan's longest-running chart hit.

-Credits
+Personnel

-Band members appearing on the recording of the single were:
+The musicians appearing on the song, as credited in the liner notes of Gaucho, are: